-J&K: 3 CRPF personnel martyred in a terrorist attack in Anantnag
+J&K: 3 CRPF personnel martyred, 2 injured in a terrorist attack in Anantnag

 Srinagar, June 12: Three CRPF personnel were martyred and around two injured after terrorists attacked security forces in Jammu and Kashmir's Anantnag on Wednesday, said reports.
 Two terrorists may have carried out the attack, said reports.

 Heavy exchange of fire is underway and terrorist has been killed.
 Both CRPF personnel and police personnel are among the injured.
 One of the injured is said to have sustained splinter injuries.
 The terrorists also lobbed grenades, said reports.
+SHO Anantnag has also been critically injured.

 The attack assumes significance as Anantnag falls in Amarnath Yatra route.